embyt/balloonrss/README.txt

 - Windows Vista
 - Windows XP

-It is tested only on WinXP yet.
+It is tested only on WinXP and Vista yet.

 Installation